 Known for: Show-stopping nail wraps.
 But you should also know about the brand’s creamy, 5-free lacquers for when you want to keep things clean and simple.

-Shade to try: Ash, $15, the minimalist’s answer to a fail-proof nail job.
+Shade to try: Metallic Chrome Silver.
+An $8 answer to a fail-proof high-end nail job.

-Known for: Being a backstage go-to at New York Fashion Week (most recently spotted on model hands at The Row, Coach, H&M, and Acne Studios).
+Known for: Being a backstage go-to at New York Fashion Week.
+(Priti’s been spotted on model hands at The Row, Coach, H&M, and Acne Studios.)

 Known for: A constantly rotating roster of polish colors available a la carte or as part of a monthly subscription Maven box.

-Shade to try: Randi, $14, for days when you just want to wear hot pink.
+Shade to try: Maggie, $14, for days when you just want to wear purple glitter.

 Known for: Chip-proof, salon-quality paints that last up to ten days, and Fashion Week cred galore.